jboyd170/face_mask_detection/README.md

 # Face mask detection
-Forked from misbah4064 to add support for multi-face support and fix a bug in the video processor.
+Forked from misbah4064 to add support for multi-face support, a face detector function and fix a bug in the video processor.

 Face Mask Detection using Keras and pre-trained weights file.
 Run in Google Colab for output